abhishekyana/ctc_segmentation/README.md

 ## Pathfile:

 When using the scipt with a path file, there is no need to move the data and text files into a single folder.
-So this path files explicitely informs the script to search for wav file, input text file at certain paths.
+So this path files explicitly informs the script to search for wav file, input text file at certain paths.

 format: MetaData/data_fullpath.file format.
 ```